Predefined types

 types in a protoconf file (such as common.proto

 ) ahead.
-It means you create predefined types, and then can use them to specify the column type or cross-cell struct type of a worksheet.
+Then use them to specify the column type or cross-cell type of a worksheet.

 Usage